-- Three Wildlife Inspectors have been hired, trained and onboarded in San Ysidro, El Paso & Nogales. - Three K-9/wildlife inspectors and one K-9 were hired and trained.
-The first-ever K-9 at the southern border is expected to be operational in El Paso in late 2022. - FWS participated in several Counter Wildlife & Plant Trafficking (CWT) Operations in 2021, including Operation Thunder 2021, a global CWT Operation facilitated by Interpol and World Customs Organization, with 118 participating countries, including the U.S., Mexico, and Canada.
+- Additional Wildlife Inspectors have been hired, trained and onboarded in San Ysidro, El Paso & Nogales in 2021. - One K-9 and Handler/Wildlife Inspector have been hired and are currently in training.
+The new, first ever at the southern border, K-9 will be operational in El Paso in late 2022. - FWS participated in several Counter Wildlife & Plant Trafficking (CWT) Operations in 2021, including Operation Thunder 2021, a global CWT Operation facilitated by Interpol and World Customs Organization, with 118 participating countries, including the U.S., Mexico, and Canada.
 In the first quarter of FY2022 alone, FWS recorded a 346% increase in wildlife seizures at the Mexican Border.